 On the other hand, it’s true that an overly tidy and cleansed living style can be a turn off for friends, since it lacks that ‘welcome’ feel.
 They’re often unable to relax and enjoy the host in a totally tidy environment.

 What you want to achieve is a little higher than the middle road.
-A home that is reasonably tidy, but still looks inviting and homey.
+A home that is reasonably tidy and well organized, but still looks inviting and homey.
 Not convinced that a clean and tidy home can make you happier?
 These reasons will convince you.
 Though you could easily find many more reasons to declutter, I think they encompass a wide range of emotions on their own:

 5 Reasons to Declutter Your Home: